As an Amazon Associate I earn from qualifying purchases.

 - Cushioning Material: Using the right cushioning material is crucial.
 Opt for soft materials like bubble wrap, packing paper, or foam inserts to provide a protective layer between your cookware, preventing scratches and dents during transit.

-- Stacking and Nesting: Pots and pans can take up a lot of space, so look for stackable or nesting cookware sets to maximize the use of available storage space.
+- Stacking and Nesting: Pots and pans can take up a lot of space, so look for stackable or nesting cookware sets to maximise the use of available storage space.
 This also helps prevent items from shifting and getting damaged during movement.

 - Divider Inserts: Divider inserts or specially designed cookware organisers can be invaluable for keeping pots and pans separate and secure during transport.
 There is a wide range of sizes and forms available for these inserts.